kwameopareasiedu/firedeck/README.md

     env variables with `VITE_`.
 This results in a full prefix of `<MODULE_NAME>__VITE_`._
 >
 >
-> - _After `firedeck compile` is run, typings are generated for the env file.
-This way your IDE can
+> - _After `firedeck compile`, `firedeck run` or `firedeck buid` is invoked, typings are generated
-    > provide intellisense for `import.meta.env` with the exact variables in your `.env`, improving your
-    > developer experience a little bit more._
+    for the env file.
+This way your IDE can provide intellisense for `import.meta.env` with the exact variables in your `.env`, improving your developer experience a little bit more._

 ## Firedeck Runtime